afraz-khan/aws/AWS-Config/README.md

 ## AWS Config

 #### AWS Config Rules Deployment
-  There are multiple ways to deploy config rules available [here](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html) based on use-case.
-Deploying individual rules one by one is quite a time consuming especially when you have hundreds of accounts in your AWS environment.
-Following methods mostly are used i.e.
+  There are multiple ways to deploy config rules available [here](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html) based on different use-cases.
+Deploying individual rules one by one is quite a time consuming task especially when you have hundreds of accounts in your AWS environment.
+Following methods are mostly used:

   1. To deploy rules across all accounts in an organization, AWS **Firewall Manager** can be used.
   1. To deploy multiple rules at a single time in one account, AWS Config **Comformance Packs** can be used for better hierarchy/grouping.